-Some students will climb to the top of the fabric on day one.
-Some students may never climb to the top of the fabric.
+Some students will climb to the top of the fabric and invert on day one.
+Some students may never climb to the top of the fabric or invert.
 There are things you can do and say that let your students know that there is no rush and no need for them to execute any particular skill (except to be able to progress to more advanced skills).
 I frequently use phrases like, “If you climb to the top, great.
 If not, that’s fine too,” and I note that some skills commonly take weeks or longer to learn.

-But at some point you may find yourself wondering with exasperation HOW your long-time student still doesn’t understand something as simple as finding the right amount of slack for a foot lock.
+At some point you may find yourself wondering with exasperation HOW your long-time student still doesn’t understand something as simple as finding the right amount of slack for a foot lock.
 Assuming you have done a good job of explaining this aspect of this skill, your frustration is a clear signal that you need to summon extra patience and remember that not everyone’s learning experience is going to feel like yours did.
-Also remember that some people may have much less developed body and spatial awareness than you.

 3. Nurture a culture conducive to learning and creating

 Fact of life: it is natural and easy to become competitive in any discipline.
-Being competitive is not necessarily bad, but if it supersedes or precludes good relations and creative exploration, then it crosses from being motivational to being detrimental.
+Being competitive is not necessarily bad, but if gets in the way of good relations, fun times, and creative exploration, then it crosses from being motivational to being detrimental.
 As a teacher, you provide cues to your students for how to act–in the studio and within the broader aerial community.
 If you’re getting competitive with other students or teachers to a point that you’ve lost sight of the fun and creative side of things, students will notice that, and they might take after you–or become intimidated.

-I’m lucky enough to have a performance partner, student, and soon-to-be co-teacher who is a BEAUTIFUL aerialist with technique I dream of having one day.
+I’m lucky enough to have a performance partner, student, and instructor with technical and artistic prowess to die for.
 Since we first met, we shared so much mutual admiration and appreciation that there has never been even a flicker of jealousy or resentment between us.
 We are excited about each other’s strengths and eager to learn from each other.
 Of course, this is the ideal situation.
 You may come across aerialists who don’t strive for this supportive dynamic, but instead simply want to prove they are “better” than you.
-In that case, you will just have to choose the best course of action to maximize contentment and minimize conflict.
-Don’t get sucked in!
+In that case, you will just have to make sure you don’t fall for it 😉

 I’ve watched the supportive attitude blossom in my local aerial community, and it’s a beautiful, uplifting thing.
 All the students encourage one another.
 We all talk openly about one another’s special skills and strengths, and we laugh about and exchange tips on what we need to work on.
 Everything I overhear in the studio makes me proud of my students and makes me feel lucky to get to work with them.